JobTrainer Qualification and Skill Set List

 In addition to the above, to be eligible for a certificate II level Skilled Capital qualification, your training provider must have evidence to demonstrate that a certificate II qualification is a justifiable learning pathway for you.

 Previous education and training will not impact your eligibility for Certificate III qualifications and above.
 However, you cannot be funded for a qualification you have completed within the last 7 years.
-Also, you can only be subsidised for 1 Skilled Capital qualification at a time.

 If you are not eligible for Skilled Capital or are seeking a different training pathway refer to the Australian Apprenticeships page.